kbeliauski/GPT-lawyer-search/README.md

 ## Task Description

-We want to create a program that can query the lawyers on the Davis Polk website and filter them based on specific criteria.
-For this challenge, we'll focus on finding lawyers who have worked on cases involving TV networks.
+We want to create a program that can query the lawyers on the Davis Polk website and filter them based on a specific query.

-### Examples:
+### Example queries that you should be able to support:
+- Lawyers named David
+- Lawyers who went to Yale
-- A lawyer who has worked with a TV network: https://www.davispolk.com/lawyers/sheila-adams-james
+- Lawyers who worked on a case with a TV network
-- A lawyer who hasn't (for comparison): https://www.davispolk.com/lawyers/faisal-baloch
+- Lawyers who clerked for the Supreme Court
+- Lawyers who graduated law school after 2015
+- Lawyers who have represented pharmaceutical companies ... and so on.

+## Constraints
+- Latency is **extremely** important.
+Not only time until all results are returned, but also time until the first result is returned.
+- You must be able to query multiple queries back-to-back quickly.

-## Level 1 Challenge
+## Level 1: Support one query

 Your task is to write a program that returns a list of all lawyers who have **worked on a case with a TV network.**

+## Level 2: Support multiple queries

+You now have a while loop, where you can keep querying the program with new queries.

+## Level 3: Latency optimizations

+For example, "lawyers who went to Yale" is a much simpler query than "lawyers who worked on a case for a TV network".
+It should thus be faster.

+Consider how embeddings could be used.
+Consider how keywords could be used.

 ### Expected Output
 Your program should produce a list or file containing the names and relevant information of lawyers who meet the criteria.